-COLUMN 1 COLUMN 2 Any actual or alleged breach of the specific provisions of the Constitution, By-Laws or any Code of Professional Conduct or Technical Standards within the meaning in Clause 27(1) of the Constitution set out below: (Model Penalties) Part A: Administrative Matters Any matter concerning payment of any monies owing to CPA Australia on any account whatsoever excepting only in respect of costs the subject of a Determination.
-Fine of \$500 for a first offence and minimum of \$1,000 for each subsequent offence.
-Part B: Non-Administrative Breaches Anya actual or alleged breach relating to: At the discretion of the Tribunal any of the (i) Quality Assurance; penalties described in clause 27(2) of the Constitution. (ii) Continuing Professional Development; (iii) the holding of a Public Practice Certificate; (iv) professional indemnity insurance within the meaning in By-Law 9.5; (v) the Practice Entity through or by which the Member provides Public Accounting Services; and/or (vi) Trust accounts.
-Part C: Serious Conduct Any actual or alleged breach other than those constituting Administrative Matters or Non- Administrative Breaches.
-At the discretion of the Tribunal any of the penalties described in clause 27(2) of the Constitution.
+COLUMN 1 COLUMN 2 Any actual or alleged breach of the speci provisions of the Constitution, By-Laws or a Code of Professional Conduct or Applicat Regulations within the meaning in Article 39(a) the Constitution set out below: ny ́ Part A: Administrative Matters Any matter concerning payment of any moni owing to CPA Australia on any account whatsoev excepting only in respect of costs the subject of Determination. rer \$1,000 for each subsequent offence.
+Part B: Non-Administrative Breaches Any actual or alleged breach relating to: At the discretion of the Tribunal any of the Quality Assurance; penalties described in Article 39(b) of the Constitution.
+Continuing Professional Development; the holding of a Public Practi Certificate; се professional indemnity insurance with the meaning in By-Law 9.5; nin the Practice Entity through or by whithe Member provides Public Accounting Services; and/or Trust accounts.
+Part C: Serious Conduct Any actual or alleged breach other than tho constituting Administrative Matters or No Administrative Breaches.